stoeps13/connections-doc/source/admin/admin/r_admin_searchservice_commands.md

     You can run social analytics indexing jobs at the end of the background indexing operation.
 Alternatively, you can run the SearchService.startSandBackgroundIndex if you want to create a background index for the social analytics service.
 For more information, see *Creating a background index for the social analytics service*.

+    !!! note
-    **Note:** This command is case-sensitive, even on Windows.
+    This command is case-sensitive, even on Windows.
 For example, if you specify c:\\temp as the location to create the seedlist, but the directory is C:\\Temp, an error message is returned.

     This command takes the following arguments: